|Who am I kidding, it's always The Final Countdown in my heart.|

 - If the first player deploys his squadrons at distance 2 towards you from a ship deployed at distance 3 (or thereabouts), you can, if situations are right, deploy your own squadrons engaging his squadrons on turn 0.
 That might be a very bad plan, but it is at the very least amusing.

-- In short, if you're deploying your squadrons close to the first player using Fighter Ambush, then you need to have a good reason for doing so that isn't going to be to your detriment.
+- In short, if you're deploying your squadrons close to the first player using Fighter Ambush, then you need to have a good reason for doing so.

 - In general, the deployment element of Fighter Ambush is best used to deploy your anti-ship squadrons after you see what the fleet disposition of the first player is.
 This can allow you to set up your fighters opposite his fighters and your bombers elsewhere where they can (hopefully) do their job without much early-game trouble.